PencilFoxStudios/iNaturaliTS/README.md

 ## ⭐ Contributing
 I am pretty new to pull requests and open-source collaboration.
 If you want to implement more of the iNaturalist.org API, please feel free to send a pull request.
 Like I said above, I am a full time college student, so please be patient with me when waiting for an approval.

+## 📚 Acknowledgements
+This project is not affiliated with iNaturalist.org.
+The original iNaturalist logo is property of the iNaturalist non-profit organization.